Chart Color Schemes

 Educational outcomes in Glass House Mountains fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 16.3%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 12.4%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
-Vocational credentials are prominent, with 46.2% of residents aged 15+ holding them - advanced diplomas at 12.1% and certificates at 34.1%.
-Educational participation is high, with 27.8% currently enrolled in formal education: 10.5% in primary, 8.5% in secondary, and 3.5% in tertiary.
+The area's university qualification rate is 16.3%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 12.4%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
+Vocational credentials are held by 46.2% of residents aged 15+, with advanced diplomas at 12.1% and certificates at 34.1%.

-Glass House Mountains State School and Beerburrum State School serve a total of 482 students; both focus on primary education with secondary options nearby.
-The schools' combined ICSEA score is 974, indicating balanced educational opportunities.
-There are 6.6 school places per 100 residents, lower than the regional average (10.6), suggesting some students attend schools in adjacent areas.
+Educational participation is high, with 27.8% of residents currently enrolled in formal education.
+This includes 10.5% in primary education, 8.5% in secondary education, and 3.5% pursuing tertiary education.
+Glass House Mountains State School and Beerburrum State School serve a total of 482 students, with typical Australian school conditions (ICSEA: 974) offering balanced educational opportunities.
+Both schools focus on primary education, with secondary options available in nearby areas.
+The area has 6.6 school places per 100 residents, below the regional average of 10.6, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education